dennisprangle/DistillingImportanceSampling/README.md

 ## Version history

-v1.0 is Tensorflow code used in versions 1-3 of the arxiv paper
+* v1.0 is Tensorflow code used in versions 1-3 of the arxiv paper

-v1.1 adds some bug fixes
+* v1.1 adds some bug fixes

-v2.0 is PyTorch code for version 4 of the arxiv paper
+* v2.0 is PyTorch code for version 4 of the arxiv paper
+* V2.1 has some minor modification to plotting code for version 5 of the arxiv paper

 ## Python package versions